OTC Hearing Aids for Seniors: A Buyer's Guide

 - The hearing aid is for a child.
 OTC aids are for adults only.

 Those are the warning signs the FDA itself flags.
-They can point to a medical problem that a device bought off a shelf will not fix.
+They can point to a medical problem that a device bought off a shelf won't fix.

 How much do OTC hearing aids cost?